Mexican style cuisine is perfect for eating plant based! With so many vegan and vegetarian Mexican recipes, we hardly know where to begin.

 Here's one of our favorite vegetarian Mexican recipes because of the intense flavor it packs in just over 30 minutes!
 The secret here is adobo sauce from a can of chipotle chilis: it brings in a smoky flavor without adding too much heat!
 It's filled with black beans, peppers, and corn, and topped with homemade crunchy tortilla strips.
 It's a crowd pleaser every time.

 This refried bean dip is seriously tasty, but guess what?
 It has no cheese to speak of.
 Somehow it’s just as satisfying as a cheesy Mexican dip, without the extra calories.
-This one uses our Instant Pot refried beans or canned refried beans, mixed with green chilis and cumin.
+This one uses our Instant Pot refried beans, stovetop refried beans, or canned refried beans, mixed with green chilis and cumin.
 Top it with salsa fresca and it's a healthy spin on a bean dip that's seriously satisfying.

 A fruit standing in for meat?
 We know, sounds a little odd.
 But turns out this tropical fruit magically mimics pulled pork in a way you'd never dream!
 This meaty filling is flavored with adobo sauce (from a can of chipotle peppers), tomato paste, cocoa powder, cumin, and oregano.
 Add salsa and serve with our easy refried black beans, and you've got dinner.

 This salsa is classic but so savory and good, you won't be able to stop dipping chips!
 It's a classic salsa fresca: a tomato salsa using fresh tomatoes, onion, garlic, and jalapenos.
 It's tangy, it's savory, it's a little garlicky, and it's 100% WOW.